YubicoLabs/Microsoft.Net-Crypto-YubiKey/README.md

 This repository contains a Visual Studio 2019 solution with sample code in C# that uses Microsoft .NET Cryptography Model with YubiKey 5 PIV.

-The C# code in YubiKeyPivSign.cs demonstrates how to sign some data with a YubiKey 5 PIV on Windows 10.
+The C# code in `YubiKeyPivSign.cs` demonstrates how to sign some data with a YubiKey 5 PIV on Windows 10.

-The YubiKey 5 PIV is accessed from Microsoft .NET Cryptography Model by using the underlying "Microsoft Base Smart Card Crypto Provider".
+The YubiKey 5 PIV is accessed from Microsoft .NET Cryptography Model by using the underlying `Microsoft Base Smart Card Crypto Provider`.

 <p align="right">(<a href="#top">back to top</a>)</p>